-The Bank changed its year-end from March 31st to December 31st in order to align to its Parent.
-The financial statements are prepared for a nine month period and provide comparative information in respect the of the previous twelve months period due to this change in year-end.
+In the prior year, the Bank changed its year-end from 31 March to 31 December to align to its Parent.
+Due to this change in year end, the prior year's financial statements were prepared for a nine-month period and provide comparative information in respect to the of the current twelve months reporting period.